awsdocs/aws-codepipeline-user-guide/doc_source/run-automatically-polling.md

 + Amazon CloudWatch Events can be set up to detect changes in an AWS CodeCommit repository and start the pipeline automatically\.

 + Periodic checks are enabled by default, but can be disabled using the `PollForSourceChanges` flag\.
-For more information, see \.
+For more information, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.